-- 5.49.
-The Performance and Delivery Committee will meet at least quarterly ahead of Authority meetings.
-The Chair of the Committee may convene additional meetings as they deem necessary. - 5.50.
-The membership of this Committee will be five members of the Authority.
-Executive Team and Force colleagues will join as agreed with the Chair.
+5.51 The Performance and Delivery Committee will meet at least quarterly ahead of Authority meetings.
+The Chair of the Committee may convene additional meetings as they deem necessary.

+5.52 The Chair and Deputy Chair of the Committee shall be appointed by the Chair of the Board.24